 Botanically, cannabis refers to species like indica, sativa, and ruderalis and includes countless strains.
 Some strains are rich in the high-inducing compound, THC, but many contain little or no THC and a lot of CBD.
 These non-psychotropic strains are cultivated as industrial hemp and contain less than 0.2% THC.

-Industrial hemp is used for many health-promoting and environmentally-friendly purposes, from crafting sustainable textiles and making compostable plastic substitutes to making CBD-rich healthcare and wellness products.
+Industrial hemp is used for many wellness-promoting and environmentally-friendly purposes, from crafting sustainable textiles and making compostable plastic substitutes to making CBD-rich wellness products.

 Hemp is not a gateway drug, nor can it get you high.
-It is one of the most important strains of cannabis sativa that may have exponential benefits for health and renewable resources.
-CBD is quickly becoming an important part of our efforts to produce a healthier and more sustainable society.
+It is one of the most important strains of cannabis sativa that may have exponential benefits for wellbeing and renewable resources.
+CBD is quickly becoming an important part of our efforts to produce a better and more sustainable society.

 2. CBD Is Addictive

 Because CBD does not induce a high, it is not an addictive substance.
 CBD-users experience only the beneficial effects of hemp and none of the negative effects.
-Many enthusiasts of CBD state that they experience improvements in markers of mental health and say that CBD helps relax the nervous system.
+Many enthusiasts of CBD state that they experience improvements in markers of mental wellbeing and say that CBD supports calm and relaxation.

 Far from being a substance that promotes long-term addictive behaviour or heavy users, CBD can improve your sense of well-being and help you feel more balanced.